What is the Lineal Championship?

 Divisional ratings produced by the ABC organizations seldom reflect the accuracy of those compiled by knowledgeable, impartial observers, meaning it’s very unlikely the contenders fighting for a vacant belt are ever the best in their weight class.
 Consequently, ABC championships are often flawed from day one.
 The growing number of Super, International, Interim and Regular “world” champions etc, in each division, have dragged the words “world champion” through the mud.

 Sanctioning body belts are very useful for selling tickets and boosting Pay-Per-Views, but there needs to be a way for boxing fans to differentiate the Lineal World Champion of a division from a sanctioning body belt holder.

 LinealBoxingChampion.com is a not-for-profit organization and has no links to any promotional companies or broadcasters.
-We only consider two contenders to be the best in their weight class, and therefore eligible to fight for a vacant world title, when there is a consensus among several of boxing’s leading independent ranking organizations.
+We refer to boxing's leading independent ranking organisations and only consider two contenders to be eligible for fighting for a vacant divisional world title, if they meet the high quality criteria outlined in our Championship Policy.

 Our aim is simple: to provide an honest, fair account of past and present Lineal Champions in professional boxing.
 LinealBoxingChampion.com is the record keeper of boxing’s Lineal Champions.

 Roberts, J. and Skutt, G. 2011.
 The Boxing Register: International Boxing Hall of Fame Official Record Book.
 5th edition.
 New York: McBooks Press.

 Andre, S. and Fleischer, N. 1983.
 A Pictorial History of Boxing, Middlesex: Hamlyn.